yacine-hk/Memory-Game/readme.md

 ## Instructions

-- The project still in devlepment
+- The project under development
 - The project has manuy issues
+* issues must be corrected sooner :)